 If you are interested in directing work of a non-traditional, non-narrative, or post-dramatic nature, it’s a good idea to watch a lot of this sort of work to see what other directors are achieving, and what most resonates with, and inspires, you.

 Are you an actor/director?

 The best way to become a better director is to work on your acting.
-The more you understand about character, story structure, language and genre, the better you’ll become as a director.
+The more you understand about character, story structure, language and genre, the more interesting creative options you will have at your disposal as a director.
 We recently launched StageMilk Drama Club, a place for actors and aspiring directors to learn more about the craft.
 The membership includes access to Drama Online, the largest database of plays.
 This is an invaluable tool as a director.
 Learn more.